darktable-org/dtorg/content/about/faq.md

 * <a name="faq-save"></a>**How do I save my changes?**<a href="#faq-save" class="anchor" title="Link to this FAQ entry">¶</a>

     You don't have to.
-Everything you do is immediately stored on disk.
+Everything you do is immediately saved.
 You can just quit darktable and go on editing later.
 Once you are done you have to _export_ your final image (while in lighttable mode) using the export module.

 * <a name="faq-demosaic"></a>**What happened to the demosaic module in darkroom?
 How can I select more demosaicing algorithms?**<a href="#faq-demosaic" class="anchor" title="Link to this FAQ entry">¶</a>